Criptc/My-Game/README.md

 # My-Game
 A little speed run style game!
+Its a little hard at first, but you'll get used to it!